 Goals of CTE Hope

-CTE Hope's goals fall under three pillars: education, prevention, and support.
-We aim to educate people on CTE and the dangers of concussions, prevent athletes from suffering multiple concussions and the long-term effects that follow, and support those already suffering from early CTE symptoms.
+CTE Hope's goals fall under four pillars: research and prevention, support, legislation, and education.
+We aim to spread awareness about traumatic brain injuries (TBIs), chronic traumatic encephalopathy (CTE), and the danger of repetitive hits to the head; prevent athletes from suffering multiple TBIs and the long-term effects that follow through cutting-edge research; and support those already suffering from post-TBI symptoms.
 The following are some of our 2-3 year goals:

 - Provide consistent and updated information and news nationally through our website and social media outlets.

 - Eventually host a CTE summit, in which leading CTE experts will hold panels and talks regarding the newest advances in CTE research and treatment.